joshlong-attic/booternetes-springone-tour-march-2021-workshop/README.md

 // include: code/orders/pom.xml

-The build is pretty similar to the pom.xml for `customers`.
-We swap out the `spring-boot-starter-webflux` and replace it with `spring-boot-starter-rsocket`.
+The build is pretty similar to the pom.xml for `customers` except that it swaps out the `spring-boot-starter-webflux` and replace it with `spring-boot-starter-rsocket`.

-Here's the code:
+Here's the Java code:

 // include: code/orders/src/main/java/com/example/orders/OrdersApplication.java